SyedTawsifAhmed/notes-app/README.md

 # Notes App
 This is a simple backend for a Notes App built with TypeScript, Express.js, and MongoDB.
 It's designed to demonstrate CRUD operations.
 Users can create, read, update, and delete notes while organizing them with tags for better categorization.
-The app includes authentication and ensures efficient handling of deleted tags by resetting related notes to a default 'None' tag.
+The app includes authentication and ensures efficient handling of deleted tags by removing the references of it on associated notes.

 # Features
 - User authentication
 - Create, read, update, and delete notes
 - Assign and manage tags for notes
-- Automatic reset of tags to 'None' when deleted
+- Automatic reset of tags to 'null' when deleted
 - RESTful API design

 # Technologies Used